Chris Mason (journalist): BBC political editor

 Following Laura Kuenssberg's announcement of her departure as political editor of BBC News, Mason publicly said he did not want the job, with The Sunday Times reporting he wanted to concentrate on his Any Questions? role and on writing a book.
 According to the same newspaper, he was later persuaded to apply for the job by BBC bosses after he was courted by rival broadcasters.
 On 13 April 2022, it was announced that Mason would become the new political editor of BBC News and would begin in the role in May, replacing Kuenssberg.

 Personal life

-Mason is married to Polly Mason, a primary school teacher.
+Mason is married to a primary school teacher.
 The couple have two children and live in Charlton, south-east London.
 Mason took parental leave between July and September 2019, following the birth of his second child.